 12. What you expect from the company?

-This is the very important to be asked from new employees especially.
+This is very important to be asked from new employees especially.
 Understanding their needs and expectations would help you develop better.

 Employees work in your office and need to be comfortable to deliver best results.
 So you must ask about the internal culture of the firm and their view on it.